lunjohnzhang/MAPF-Mechanism/README.md

 # Scalable Mechanism Design for Multi-Agent Path Finding

-This repository is the official implementation of the paper **Scalable Mechanism Design for Multi-Agent Path Finding**.
+This repository is the official implementation of the paper **Scalable Mechanism Design for Multi-Agent Path Finding**, accepted to IJCAI 2024.
 The repository builds on top of repositories of [EECBS](https://github.com/Jiaoyang-Li/EECBS), [PBS](https://github.com/Jiaoyang-Li/PBS), and [prioritized planning with ML](https://github.com/Jiaoyang-Li/Prioritized-Planning-with-ML).

-The code requires the external library BOOST (https://www.boost.org/).
-After you installed BOOST and downloaded the source code, go into the directory of the source code and compile it with CMake:

-## Usage
+## Installation

 The code requires the external libraries [boost](https://www.boost.org/) and [parlaylib](https://github.com/cmuparlay/parlaylib).